cterveen/uini/README.md

 uIni is a Perl module that handles Unreal Tournament ini files.
 It was written to read and modify with Unreal Tournament (UT99) by Perl scripts but was also used to handle ini style settings by other scripts.

 The module can be considered beta.
 POD documentation is available.
+The module is not on CPAN.

 The module has been used a lot on Linux systems and worked fine.
 However I noted some bug with newlines on FAT32 formatted drives.
 Further development is intended.